jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

  >*"I founded Debian in 1993.
 Debian was one of the first Linux distributions and also one of the most successful and influential open source projects ever launched.
 Debian pioneered a number of ideas commonplace today, including employing an open community that allowed (and encouraged!) anyone to contribute (much like how Wikipedia would later operate).
 And, with its integrated software repositories anyone could contribute to, Debian arguably had the industry’s first (albeit primitive) “App Store”.
 Today, more than 1,000 people are involved in Debian development, and there are millions of Debian users worldwide."* - [http://ianmurdock.com](http://ianmurdock.com)

-__Debian__
+The Debian family contains 3 major sub-families:

 ![Debian Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4a/Debian-OpenLogo.svg/109px-Debian-OpenLogo.svg.png "Debian Logo")

+__Debian Linux__

-The Debian distribution was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercial company backed Linux.
+The Debian distribution (pronounced deb-ian) was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercial company backed Linux.
 The current release is Debian 8.1 codenamed Jessie, June 2015.
 The Debian project and its history can be found at [http://debian.org](https://www.debian.org/intro/about) and [history of Debian.](https://www.debian.org/doc/manuals/project-history)

 There are [currently 128 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") according to distrowatch.com.